Managed mode

 This option is now enabled by default in Protobuf, and changing its value no longer has an effect.

-However, the descriptor byte array in the generated code will differ on this byte.
+However, the descriptor byte array in the generated code differs on this byte.

 C#